 - For care of your Pod, see "Pod and Insulin Care" on page 125. - To learn about the Pod alarms, see "Alarms, Notifications and Communication Errors" on page 109. - If a Pod alarm is sounding, first attempt to silence it with your PDM.
-If that is not successful, you can manually turn off the Pod alarm (see "Silencing an Alarm" on page 123). - To understand the Pod's informational and notification beeps, including which beeps are optional, see "Notifications List" on page 117 and "Informational Signals List" on page 119. - To understand how to handle situations where the PDM cannot communicate with your Pod, see "Communication Errors" on page 120. - If the Home: Pod Info tab says "No Pod Communication:" - For a description of how the PDM communicates with the Pod, see "PDM and Pod Interactions" on page 133.
+If that is not successful, you can manually turn off the Pod alarm (see "Silencing an Alarm" on page 123). - To understand the Pod's informational and notification beeps, including which beeps are optional, see "Notifications List" on page 117 and "Informational Signals List" on page 119. - To understand how to handle situations where the PDM cannot communicate with your Pod, see "Communication Errors" on page 120. - If the Home: Pod Info tab says "No Pod Communication:" - To find the last time the PDM successfully communicated with the Pod navigate to: Menu icon (≡) > Pod. - If you are unable to restore communication with the Pod and want to change to a new Pod, navigate to: Menu icon (=) > Pod > CHANGE POD. - For a description of how the PDM communicates with the Pod, see "PDM and Pod Interactions" on page 133.

-CHAPTER 4 Entering Blood Glucose Readings
+Entering Blood Glucose Readings